 Calibration - a test to determine the accuracy of instrumentation.
-RPZ test kits should be calibrated by a pressure calibration service accredited by UCAS at least annually.
+RPZ test kits should be calibrated by a pressure calibration service accredited by UKAS at least annually or in accordance with the manufacturer's instructions if required more frequently.

-Check valve - a valve which allows substances to flow through in one direction only.
+Check valve - a valve which allows fluids to flow through in one direction only.